Remastered Version Differences

-Not only does The Zodiac Age Remaster improve the Sound quality, it even introduces a total of 8 additional songs.
-The game’s BGM now includes 5 field songs, 2 Boss Battle themes, and 1 Staff Credits Song.
+Not only does The Zodiac Age Remaster improve the sound quality, it even introduces eight additional songs.
+The game’s background music now includes five more field songs, two more Boss Battle themes, and a Staff Credits Song.

-Should you prefer, the game allows you to freely choose between switching back to the original Playstation 2 Soundtrack, and also covers the option of shifting between the Japanese and English versions.
+Should you prefer, the game allows you to freely choose between the old and new soundtracks, and also allows for switching between the Japanese and English voice overs.

-Previously in Final Fantasy XII’s original version, it is inevitable for the game to encounter problems whenever characters execute a flurry of commands simultaneously.
-The Remaster has taken these problems into account and have fixed the action sequences, making it possible for characters to deliver Magicks and Techniks more smoothly.
+Previously, in the original version of Final Fantasy XII, it was inevitable for problems to arrive when characters simultaneously execute flurries of commands.
+The remaster has taken these problems into account and has fixed the action sequences, making it possible for characters to deliver Magicks and Techniks more smoothly.

-Since the game will now run on the Playstation 4, players will no longer have to be burdened by the vast map loading screens that have plagued the Playstation 2 counterpart as it introduces improved loading times.
+Since the game will now run on the Playstation 4, players will no longer be burdened by long loading screens that plagued the Playstation 2 version.

-The Zodiac Age will also provide players with an additional mechanic, the Turbo Mode, that boosts the in-game speed.
-If you could not afford to watch cutscene after cutscene of battles, you can double the speed to shorten time spent when grinding for Experience (EXP), or reduce time spent moving from one area to the next.
+The Zodiac Age will also provide players with an additional mechanic, Turbo Mode, that boosts the in-game speed.
+If you can’t afford to watch all the animations of battles, you can double the speed to shorten the time spent when grinding for experience or the time spent moving from one area to the next.

 As you progress through the game, more powerful enemies and bosses will start to appear.
 They can wipe a party that lacks gears, levels, skills, or a combination of the former.
 The Zodiac Age plans to decrease the amount of hours lost prior to overwhelming fights by including an Auto Save function to enable players to have more control over their progression.

 In comparison to the original which treated the map as a separate screen from the in-game one, The Zodiac Age has included the Map on the HUD.
-In return, it makes it more convenient for players to navigate through the overworld without needing to switch between screens.
+This makes navigating through the overworld more convenient, as players won’t need to switch between screens.